 The Company's Corporate Governance Guidelines specify that the Chairman of the Board shall in the normal course be an independent Director, unless the Board determines that, in light of the circumstances then present when any such decision is made, a different structure would better serve the best interests of the shareholders.
 The Guidelines also provide that the Board will disclose in each proxy statement the reasons for a different arrangement and appoint an independent Director as Lead Director with duties and responsibilities detailed in the Corporate Governance Guidelines.

-Mr. Iger has served as Chairman since March of 2012, when he assumed that position upon the retirement of
+Mr. Iger has served as Chairman since March of 2012, when he assumed that position upon the retirement of John Pepper who had previously served as Chairman.

-John Pepper who had previously served as Chairman.
-Under the employment agreement Mr. Iger entered at that time, he was to serve as Chief Executive Officer and Chairman through March of 2015, and then only as Chairman until June of 2016.
-In fiscal 2013, the Board extended Mr. Iger's tenure as Chief Executive Officer through June 2016.
 In making Mr. Iger Chairman, the Board determined that doing so would promote a number of important objectives: it would add a substantial strategic perspective to the Chair position and put in place an effective plan for the future transition of leadership while at the same time providing important continuity to Board leadership.
-In making these judgments, the Board took into account its evaluation of Mr. Iger's performance as Chief Executive Officer and President, his very positive relationships with the other members of the Board of Directors and the strategic vision and perspective he would bring to the position of Chairman.
+In making these judgments, the Board took into account its evaluation of Mr. Iger's performance as

+Chief Executive Officer and President, his very positive relationships with the other members of the Board of Directors and the strategic vision and perspective he would bring to the position of Chairman.
 The Board was uniformly of the view that Mr. Iger would provide excellent leadership of the Board in the performance of its duties and that naming him as Chairman would serve the best interests of shareholders.

-Based on Mr. Iger's outstanding performance and the desire to retain his leadership of the Company for an additional period, the Board in October 2014 extended Mr. Iger's employment agreement for two years, until June 2018.
-In connection with this extension, the Board considered whether Mr. Iger's continuing to serve as both Chairman and Chief Executive Officer was in the best interests of shareholders.
-Based on the demonstrated success of this structure to date, both in terms of the functioning of the Board and the growth of the Company, and the continued benefits of retaining Mr. Iger's strategic perspective in the position of Chairman, the Board concluded that Mr. Iger's continuing service as Chairman remained in the best interests of shareholders and that, absent an unexpected change in circumstances, he should continue to serve in the role through the extended term of his agreement.
+Mr. Iger's employment agreement provides that he will serve as Chief Executive Officer and Chairman through the end of its term.
+Each year, the independent members of the Board determine whether to elect Mr. Iger Chairman in accordance with the employment agreement.
+In doing so, the Board considers whether Mr. Iger's continuing to serve as both Chairman and Chief Executive Officer would be in the best interests of shareholders.
+Based on the demonstrated success of this structure to date, both in terms of the functioning of the Board and the growth of the Company, and the continued benefits of retaining Mr. Iger's strategic perspective in the position of Chairman, the Board has concluded that Mr. Iger's continuing service as Chairman remains in the best interests of shareholders and that, absent an unexpected change in circumstances, he should continue to serve in the role through the term of his agreement.